SebastianZug/GitHubStatisticsBasedOnActions/README.md

 # Monitoring GitHub Projects be evaluating git logs

-A github action monitors changes in this fake document and provides different diagrams automatically.
+A GitHub action monitors changes in this fake document and provides different diagrams automatically.
 They depict the development of lines of code and commits for various time intervals.

 ![Alt text](/images/Day.png?raw=true "Daily Changes")

 ![Alt text](/images/Week.png?raw=true "Weekly Changes")

 The python file contains methods for extracting daily git statistics.
-The python script covers standard diagrams but offers interfaces for additional evaluations too.
+It transforms the information into a pandas table.
+In the end, the script generates standard diagrams "Day.png", "Week.png" etc. but offers interfaces for additional evaluations too.

 ```python
 # Example for individual filter